 Through several four-way meetings the spouses can agree to the terms of a separation agreement that are mutually satisfactory.

 The collaborative process promotes constructive dialogue and clear communication to achieve desired results post separation or divorce.
-In a small community where social circles often overlap (Vancouver), collaborative divorce can be a more comfortable and amicable solution for everyone involved.
+In a small community where social circles often overlap (Vancouver or the Island), collaborative divorce can be a more comfortable and amicable solution for everyone involved.

 Working together allows couples to avoid the frustration, grief, and anxiety associated with contested divorces which are time consuming, public, and a lot more expensive.
 However, the process will work only when all parties attending the four-way meetings have a clear agenda of the issues, have worked to discern their desires, and are willing to engage in good faith negotiations.